gduale/sqlscope/README.md

 ![SQLScope engine parameters](img/screenshot2.png "SQLScope engine parameters")

-SQLScope is built using the Django framework and requires a PostgreSQL database to operate.
+SQLScope is built using the Django framework.
+You can use the embeded SQLite database to run it or, setup a PostgreSQL database.

 For optimal deployment, you might consider setting up Nginx as a reverse proxy to handle FastCGI requests efficiently and SSL termination.